samlee088/social-network-api/readme.md

 ## Description

-This is a project that was created to store, manipulate, and/or delete data using for a potential social media application.
+This is a project that was created to store, manipulate, and/or delete data to be used for a potential social media application.
 The project was created with an emphasis on the usage of Express.js for routing, MongoDB database and the Mongoose ODM.

 ## Table of Contents